 Charlene is a wonderful speaker!
 As part of a panel at the Good Grief Festival, she spoke eloquently and movingly about her mother’s death, exploring the ways we can intentionally curate our grief and connect with those who have died through objects and places.
 Charlene and the other members of the panel were universally praised for their warmth and wisdom.

 I'm the author of the forthcoming book Curating Grief: A Creative Guide to Choosing What to Keep After a Loved One Dies.
-My podcast guest appearances include Late Bloomer Living and the What Works podcast with Tara McMullin.
-A proud New Yorker, I'm currently based between NYC and Lisbon.
+My podcast guest appearances include Grief Out Loud, the Feminist Wellness podcast, and the What Works podcast with Tara McMullin.
+A proud Chinese-American New Yorker (like my mom), I'm currently based in Lisbon, Portugal.

 Get in touch hello [at] charlenelam.com

 Join us for The Grief Gallery's free, supportive grief group gathering the last Wednesday of the month, 2pm ET (7pm UK).

 CURATING GRIEF PODCAST